 Managing Your Inventory During Peak Seasons

-Inventory management is one of the most important factors in both becoming a successful ecommerce business and maintaining your operation.
+Managing inventory is one of the most important factors in both becoming a successful ecommerce business and maintaining your operation.
 Along with it being one of the most important aspects, it’s also one of the biggest headaches.
 There’s a fine line between having enough inventory to make it through peak holiday season and having a surplus during downtime.

 1. Know the Lingo

 When managing your inventory there are lots of buzzwords flying around that are incredibly helpful to have knowledge of.
 Just to name a few, we’ve taken the wise words of Bill Widmer’s guest post on A Better Lemonade Stand.
-He’s created a succinct, easily digestible list of key terms that every ecommerce whiz should know.
+He’s created a succinct, easily digestible list of key terms for inventory management that every ecommerce whiz should know.
 Here they are:

 Minimum Viable Stock Levels – The minimum inventory quantity, or stock, you should keep on hand to keep up with consumer demand.
 Typically, if your inventory falls below this level, you want to order more to avoid running out.

 JIT (Just-In-Time) Inventory – A method of inventory management in which you order the product just in time to keep up with demand.
 In doing so, you don’t tie up your money in unsold inventory and you don’t normally have unsold product; on the downside, you run the risk of being unable to keep up with a sudden increase in demand, thus being unable to fulfill all your orders and potentially losing customers.

 FIFO (First In First Out) – The first products to be received (either at your store or your warehouse) are the first to be sent out.
 Basically, it’s a way of ensuring people get the freshest inventory possible.
 This is more important with perishable goods.
 If that’s confusing, maybe this image will help: